-The Innovation in Action Workshop offers program teams the opportunity to come together and focus on strengthening their program to achieve the best possible outcomes for children and families.
+The IDEAS Impact FrameworkTM Workshop1 (formerly the Innovation in Action Workshop) offers program teams the opportunity to come together and focus on strengthening their program to achieve the best possible outcomes for children and families.
 The teams attending the workshop may be reaching different populations and focusing on building different skills, bull all innovators and program developers in the early childhood field come to the workshop with the same mission: to strengthen their program and make a bigger difference in the lives of children and families.

 - new programs in early development,